acopestake/academicwebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an Economist at the International Monetary Fund, where I joined the Asia & Pacific Department in September 2021.
+I am an Economist in the Research Department at the International Monetary Fund.
 My research focuses on the relationships between technology, finance, trade and development.

 *Disclaimer: All views expressed on this site are my own and do not necessarily reflect the position of the IMF.*